Frequently Asked Questions About Sexuality

 Keep physically fit.
-Rather than watch TV, take a walk together or go bicycle riding.
-In fact, the best thing you can do for your sex life is to put the TV in the garage!
+Rather than being on your cell phone, take a walk together or go bicycle riding.
+In fact, the best thing you can do for your sex life is to turn your cell phone off!

 Keep well-groomed.
 Maintaining proper care of your body and practicing good hygiene show that you care about and respect your spouse.

 Keep your sexual feelings turned toward home.
 Fantasize being with each other.
 If sexual feelings are triggered in response to someone other than your mate, immediately put your spouse in the picture and bring the spark home!